tc39/proposal-ses/README.md

 ## Discussion

-Because the proto-SES realm is transitively immutable, we can safely share it between JS programs that are otherwise fully isolated.
+Because the proto-SES realm is transitively immutable, we can safely share it between ECMAScript programs that are otherwise fully isolated.
 This sharing gives them access to shared objects and shared identities, but no ability to communicate with each other or to affect any state outside themselves.
 We can even share proto-SES primordials between